Publications: Accounting and Financial Information

 Personal Service Cost Containment [pdf - 2008] - The guide is designed to assist local governments and school districts contain certain personal service costs.
 It is broken down into the following sections:

 The suggestions in this guide are ideas for you to consider and possibly utilize in the management of your operations and in the development of your annual budget.
 You will need to tailor these cost savings opportunities to fit the requirements and needs of your local government or school district.

-Seeking Competition in Procurement [pdf - Revised July 2010] This guide is designed as a layperson's guide to relevant information.
+Seeking Competition in Procurement [pdf - 2013] This guide is designed as a layperson's guide to relevant information.
 When necessary, we encourage you to seek the advice of your attorney on legal issues pertaining to bidding and other contractual arrangements for the acquisition of goods and services.
 This guide provides an overview of the following procurement topics: Who is Responsible?; Planning and Promotion; Competitive Bidding; E-Bids; Cooperative Purchasing; State and County Contracts; Procurement Policy and Procedures; Professional Services and Insurance; Preferred Sources; Environmentally Responsible Purchasing; and Ethics and Conflicts of Interest.

 In addition to these topics, Appendix A defines the types and dollar thresholds of purchases and public works subject to competitive bidding or to local policy and procedures.

 Appendix B will assist you in updating or creating your own procurement policy and procedures.
 Seeking competition in public procurements is a complex topic and the information contained in this guide is not a substitute for the services of your locality's attorney.